demisto/content/Packs/CiscoASA/README.md

 ## Overview
 ---

-Cisco Adaptive Security Appliance Software is the core operating system for the Cisco ASA Family.
-It delivers enterprise-class firewall capabilities for ASA devices
+Use the Cisco Adaptive Security Appliance Software integration to manage interfaces, rules, and network objects.
-This integration was integrated and tested with version xx of Cisco ASA
+This integration was integrated and tested with version 9.12(3) of Cisco ASA

 ## Use Cases
 ---